ConnorSweeneyDev/.config/readme.md

 - AutoHotkey &rightarrow; Run `winget install AutoHotkey.AutoHotkey`.

 # Terminal Setup:
-- Windows Terminal &rightarrow; Run `winget install --id Microsoft.WindowsTerminal`.
-- PowerShell (pwsh.exe) &rightarrow; Run `winget install --id Microsoft.Powershell --source winget`.
+- Paste the `C:\Users\[USERNAME]\Documents\PowerShell` folder to that location, edit `Microsoft.PowerShell_profile.ps1` and remove the `attend` and `music` functions, as they are specific to me.
+Also, if you are not planning on using Komorebi you can remove the `$Env:KOMOREBI_CONFIG_HOME` line - similarly, if you don't plan on using OhMyPosh you can remove the `oh-my-posh init` line.
-- NerdFont &rightarrow; Download from [here](https://www.nerdfonts.com/font-downloads) and put the contents in `C:\Documents\Fonts`, select all and right click then select "Install".
+- Install a NerdFont by going [here](https://www.nerdfonts.com/font-downloads) and put the contents in `C:\Documents\Fonts`, select all and right click then select "Install".
 You can delete the .ttf files from the folder after you've installed them.
-- OhMyPosh &rightarrow; Run `winget install JanDeDobbeleer.OhMyPosh`, then paste the `C:\Posh` folder to that location and run `oh-my-posh disable notice` to stop the annoying update message every so often.
-Make sure you put `oh-my-posh init pwsh --config "C:/Posh/config.omp.json" |
-  Invoke-Expression` at the bottom of your PowerShell `.ps1` file.
+- OhMyPosh &rightarrow; Paste the `C:\Posh` folder to that location and run `oh-my-posh disable notice` to stop the annoying update message every so often.
+Make sure you put `oh-my-posh init pwsh --config "C:/Posh/config.omp.json" | Invoke-Expression` at the bottom of your PowerShell `.ps1` file.

 If you want my exact settings including the same font I use (CaskaydiaCove Nerd Font), you can replace the following sections of your own `settings.json` file with the ones from this repository: